This post may contain affiliate links.

-Wash the Brussels sprouts and pay dry.
+- Wash the Brussels sprouts and pat dry.
 Cut off the stems and then halve or quarter them.

-Line a large baking sheet with aluminum foil and place the shopped Brussels sprouts on the pan.
-Drizzle canola oil on top.
-Lightly sprinkle salt and pepper.
+- Line a large baking sheet with aluminum foil and place the chopped Brussels sprouts on the pan.
+Drizzle canola oil on top and lightly sprinkle with salt and pepper.

-Broil the sprouts on high for 10-15 minutes, or until crispy.
-I turn them one or two times during this process.
+- Broil the sprouts on high for 10-15 minutes, or until crispy.
+I turn them over one or two times during this process.

-While the Brussels sprouts are baking, add the rest of the ingredients except the cornstarch into a small sauce pan.
-Simmer on medium for 3-5 minutes.
+- While the Brussels sprouts are baking, add the rest of the ingredients except the cornstarch into a small saucepan.
+Simmer on medium heat for 3-5 minutes.

-Add the cornstarch and whisk into the sauce so that it thickens.
-Remove from heat.
+- Whisk the cornstarch into the sauce so that it thickens, then remove from heat.

-Remove Brussels sprouts from the oven and place in a small bowl.
-Pour sauce over the top and mix until evenly coating the Brussels sprouts.
+- Remove Brussels sprouts from the oven and place in a small bowl.
+Pour the sauce over the top of the Brussels sprouts and toss to coat.
 Serve warm or cold.

 Amount Per Serving: Calories: 121Total Fat: 8gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 7gCholesterol: 0mgSodium: 766mgCarbohydrates: 12gFiber: 3gSugar: 3gProtein: 4g